firebotQL/zenbot/README.md

 zenbot list-strategies
 ```

-- By default the sim will start with 1000 units of currency.
+- By default, the sim will start with 1000 units of currency.
 Override with `--currency_capital` and `--asset_capital`.
 - Open `sim_result.html` in your browser to see a candlestick graph with trades.

 #### Screenshot and example result